 Born in Texas but raised mostly in Roanoke, Va., Ms. Henriques is a Phi Beta Kappa graduate of what is now the Elliott School of International Affairs at the George Washington University in Washington.
 While a student there, she met and, in 1969, married her husband Larry.
 They live in Hoboken, N.J.
 Since an injury in late 1997, Ms. Henriques has used voice-recognition software for all her major writing projects and has coached more than a dozen injured writers at other publications on making the transition to voice-recognition writing.

 Ms. Henriques was awarded a Ferris professorship in writing at Princeton University for the 2012-2013 academic year, and is a frequent guest lecturer for business journalism classes and workshops elsewhere.
-From 2003 to 2016, she served on the board of governors of the Society of American Business Editors and Writers (SABEW), and in 2011, she was elected to the board of trustees of The George Washington University in Washington, D.C.
+From 2003 to 2016, she served on the board of governors of the Society of American Business Editors and Writers (SABEW), and from 2011 to 2019, she served on the board of trustees of The George Washington University in Washington, D.C.